Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

   * Shallow enough that a child can stand up and walk out if they fall in will vastly reduce risks
   * Sloped edges mean you step into shallow water rather than fall into deeper water
-  * Coarse or large gravel on the bottom will not have the sticky effect of soil-like substrates
+  * Coarse gravel or cobbles on the bottom will not have the sticky effect of soil-like substrates

 ### Fencing
-[In the UK there is no requirement to fence off a pond](https://www.hse.gov.uk/myth/myth-busting/2014/case333-managing-agent-says-garden-pond-to-be-fenced-in.htm).
+[There is no UK-wide requirement to fence off a pond](https://www.hse.gov.uk).
 Check your local regulations.
   * Fencing can produce its own hazards
-    * Standing on railing could mean kids fall from a higher height
+    * Standing or leaning over a railing could mean kids fall from a greater height
     * Fences can prevent help from reaching someone who has fallen in or prevent them from easily getting out
     * Can create false sense of security (Sitting on fence is riskier than sitting on the deck)